 In a world gone by, browser games were pretty much the only thing that you could play without having a powerful enough PC.
 Either you played browser games, or you played old games through emulators.
-Consoles were not an option for some people and so we had to resort to browser games.
+Imagine telling some people back then that we would have Discord or Twitch.
+They wouldn’t believe us, as even consoles were not an option for some people – and so the majority of us had to resort to browser games.

 They were fun and interesting, wild and full of surprises, but also short-lived, if you look at the grand scheme of things.
 What is the story of browser games, why were they so popular at some point?
 Here is their story.